Cocaine Addiction Treatment

 How Cocaine Is Used

-When cocaine is in its crystallized form, commonly known as crack, it can be heated and smoked with a pipe.
-The high of smoked crack typically lasts up to 10 minutes.
+Smoking cocaine: Crack cocaine is a crystal form of the drug that can be heated and smoked through a pipe.
+The high from smoked crack often lasts up to 10 minutes.

-Snorting is one of the most common ways in which cocaine is used, because it does not require paraphernalia like syringes or pipes.
-The high when snorting is immediate and lasts up to 30 minutes.
+Snorting cocaine: Snorting is one of the most common methods because it does not require syringes or pipes.
+The effects can begin quickly and may last up to 30 minutes.

 Common Signs of Cocaine Addiction